 Does it work?
-Data from RCTs study show that HFA: (3-5)
+Data from RCTs study show that HFA (DuMont et al., 2008, Rodriguez et al., 2010, Duggan et al., 2004):

 - Improved child behaviour and well-being and positive parenting behaviour. - However, there was no conclusive evidence of the benefit of HFA for preventing child abuse and neglect.